Team Disagreement and Productive Persuasion: Appendix

+Remark \ref{remark1} implies that, if an equilibrium where both players work on different technology exists, the maximal level of aggregate first-period effort exerted in the first period is \(e_1(1,1) = 2\tilde{R}\).
 Summarizing our findings starting from this final step of the proof, we have shown that, when we restrict attention to beliefs in \(L\), a team with initial beliefs \(p^O\) maximizes the equilibrium first-period aggregate effort, and therefore the expected first-period output evaluated at belief \(p^\star = (x,x)\).
 In addition, we have shown that belief profile \(p^O\) admits a most productive equilibrium where players invest this maximal effort level on the same technology, maximizing the expected second period output when evaluated at \(t=1\) according to belief profile \(p^\star\).
 Finally, we have shown that \(p^O\) is the unique maximizer of such expected second-period output if \(x<1\).
 This completes the proof of lemma \ref{lemma1}. \(\blacksquare\)

 We now continue the proof of proposition \ref{hdis}.
 Note that for \(p^\star = (p,p)\), \(p\in[0,1]\) it has

 Now, fix \(p^C\in C\) and let us compute \(\alpha\mathcal{Y}_{p^\star}(p^L)\).
 Without loss of generality, let \(p^C = ((1,0),(0,1))\).
 Assume that in equilibrium player \(1\) invests effort \(e^1_1\in [0,\frac{1}{2}]\) in technology \(A\), and player \(2\) invests effort \(e^2_1\) in technology \(B\) --- we will show that this is the case in a later stage of the proof.
 Note that if only one technology produces \(\tilde{R}\) at \(t=1\) then in the most productive equilibrium both players use that technology at \(t=2\), even if one of them is indifferent between technologies.
 Hence, conditional on \(e^1_1\) and \(e^1_2\), we have